Galileo88/Galileos-Planet-Pack/README.md

 # Now on CKAN!

 # Changelog:
-## v1.6.2.2
+## v1.6.2.3
 ## REQUIRES GPP_TEXTURES 4.1.1
-* Fixed some Scatterer issues
-* Scatterer compatibility is back for GPP_Secondary
+* Fixes to KK sites
+* Added isles for KSP 1.4 launch sites (Larkes and Woomerang)
+* Prevent these launch sites from appearing on Gael in GPP Scondary
-* Added clouds for stock bodies when using GPP_Secondary
+* Added KK launch sites for testing ~~Duna~~ Niven rovers
-* Other small miscellaneous fixes

-## v1.6.2.2
-## REQUIRES GPP_TEXTURES 4.1.1
+* GPP no longer indiscriminately deletes/unloads planets and planet packs that have loaded before itself.
+It specifically deletes only the stock bodies so planet packs such as Extrasolar, any by Gameslinx, and even GEP, will remain loaded without having to perform MM voodoo
-* Adds support for FlareReplacer
+* Accommodations for new features in GEP 1.0
-* Implememts EVE atmospheres when Scatterer is not installed
-* Scatterer is not required for atmospheric effects
-* Updated Scatterer for softer edges of atmospheres
-* Custom/random start menu and exit menus with SigmeReplacments: MenuScenes
-* Added Custom KS3P configuration
-* Added artistic twist to loading screens
-* Fixed squiggly line in the sky due to Aurora texture gaffe
-* Better noise of gas giants, bring the textures to life
-* Added GPP Clouds support for OPM when OPMVO is not installed
+* updated EVE configs for GPP + OPM installations
+* Minor fixes to Gael in GPP Secondary
+* Renamed Sigma skybox files for Sigma Replacements/Texture Replacer compatibility
+* Fixed some scatterer issues
+* Made Lili 20% more awesome
-* Fixed erroneous biome entries in body and resource configs
+* Improved detection in resource configs for Kerbin vs Gael for GPP Secondary
-* Classic Stock resource system
-* Added location for KrakenJuice for users of v0.8 or higher of the KrakenScience mod
-* GPP KSCSwitcher has been removed
-* All KSCSwitcher sites have been recreated with Kerbal Konstructs
-  * Now you can fly from one site to the next
-* Added additional runway and launch pads to GSC with Kerbal Konstructs

 ## TO INSTALL:

-1. Begin with an installation of KSP version 1.3.1, running in 64-bit.
+1. Begin with an installation of KSP version 1.4.3, running in 64-bit.

 2. If reusing an existing install, empty the GameData folder of all contents but for the folder [KSP]\GameData\Squad\.
 If starting with an entirely new install, is it recommended that you run once with no mods installed before proceeding.

 3. Download the third party mod [Kopernicus](https://github.com/Kopernicus/Kopernicus/releases/).
-The Kopernicus version number must match the KSP version number, i.e. 1.3.1-x
+The Kopernicus version number must match the KSP version number, i.e. 1.4.3-x

 4. Install by copying from [Kopernicus Download]\GameData\ to [KSP]\GameData\ the following folders and files:
    * Kopernicus\
    * ModularFlightIntergrator\
-   * ModuleManager.3.0.4.dll
+   * ModuleManager.3.0.7.dll

-5. Download Galileo’s Planet Pack 1.6.2.2
+5. Download Galileo’s Planet Pack 1.6.2.3

 6. Copy from [GPP Download]\GameData\ to [KSP]\GameData\ the folder GPP\ and all its contents.